 To scrutinize and interpret the bound-state properties underlying our calculations, we compare the bottomonium spectral functions with extended and point operators (without wave functions, $\Psi$, in Eq.~(\ref{eq_Cmed})) in Fig.~\ref{fig_SFbb}.
-For the $1S$ state, the spectral functions corresponding to both type of meson operators agree well with each other up to the highest considered temperature of 334\,MeV.
-In the case of extended operators the $2S$ and $3S$ spectral functions show the presence of peak structures up to $T=334$ MeV.
-However, as the temperature increases these structures become quite broad and visibly non-symmetric for higher lying bottomonium states.
+For the $1S$ state, the spectral functions corresponding to both types of meson operators agree well with each other up to the highest considered temperature of 334\,MeV.
+In the case of extended operators, the $2S$ and $3S$ spectral functions show the presence of peak structures up to $T=334$ MeV.
+However, as the temperature increases these structures become quite broad and visibly non-symmetric for higher-lying bottomonium states.
 In fact, the width of these peaks is comparable or even larger than the mass difference of various $\Upsilon(nS)$ bottomonium states.
 Therefore, the interpretation of these peaks in terms of bound states is questionable.
 The $S$-wave spectral functions corresponding to point meson operators convey a different message.
-The $\Upsilon(2S)$ state can be seen at $T=199$ MeV, but it is difficult to identify this state at higher temperature.
+The $\Upsilon(2S)$ state can be clearly seen at $T$=199\,MeV, but is difficult to identifyat higher temperature.
 Furthermore, no structures that can be associated with $\Upsilon(3S)$ can be identified in the spectral function corresponding to the point meson operators.
-This may imply that $\Upsilon(2S)$ is melted at temperatures between 200 MeV and 250 MeV.
+This may imply that the $\Upsilon(2S)$ melts at temperatures between 200 MeV and 250 MeV.